 A proposal from Burkina Faso to list GRAMOXONE® SUPER as a Severely Hazardous Pesticide Formulation (SHPF) was reviewed by the Chemical Review Committee (CRC) of the Rotterdam Convention1 at its meeting in March 2011.
-The CRC concluded that the relatively soft criteria for a SHPF were met and recommended the PIC listing of formulations of type EC and SL containing 200 g or more paraquat ion/L. The Conference of the Parties (COP) at its 6th meeting in March/April 2013, its 7th meeting in May 2015, and its 8th meeting, in April/May 2017 could not reach consensus on the listing recommendation and, as it always does in such situations, deferred the listing decision to the next meeting which will be held in 2019.
+The CRC concluded that the relatively soft criteria for a SHPF were met and recommended the PIC listing of formulations of type EC and SL containing 200 g or more paraquat ion/L. The Conference of the Parties (COP) at its 6th meeting in April 2013, its 7th meeting in May 2015, its 8th meeting in May 2017 and its 9th meeting in May 2019 could not reach consensus on the listing recommendation and, as it always does in such situations, deferred the listing decision to the next meeting which will be held in 2021.
 Although the COP decided that all criteria were met, some delegations raised strong concerns due to lack of alternatives, costs and potential implications on future trade of paraquat containing products.
 It was also said that the situation of paraquat in Burkina Faso was an isolated case and not typical.

 Syngenta does not agree with the listing recommendation as the underlying information from Burkina Faso, a retrospective survey on poisoning incidents, did not demonstrate that the definition of a SHPF according to the Convention text was met.
 The CRC did not seriously discuss that fact.
 In addition, the robustness of the data was doubtful, the significance of the number of incidents in relation to the volume sold was not demonstrated, and the applicability of the Rotterdam Convention to illegal trade (given that paraquat is not registered in Burkina Faso) was left open.
 In this context, a non-Party and CropLife International suggested to the COP at its meeting in 2013 to develop further guidance on the review of SHPF listing proposals and incident surveys.
 CropLife International re-iterated this suggestion at the COP in 2015 in the context of another SHPF listing recommendation.